Find each other online

 If you live in rented accommodation we will need written permission from your landlord within 48 hours of the animal being reserved.

 All existing animals ideally should be neutered (with the exception of cats which must already be neutered) if wishing to adopt another animal of the same species.

 All our animals are different; some animals will need more company than others.
 Active dogs normally cannot be left alone for more than 4-5 hours at a time, but cats are happier with their own company.
 Kittens and puppies need more attention than adult animals.
 You will need to make sure that the proposed pet suits your lifestyle and circumstances, even after the COVID situation, and that you can provide for its needs.

 Step 3 – If your application is successful you will be asked to provide photos or video of your home and, for a dog also photos and video to show you have a suitably secure private garden/yard.

-Adoption and Delivery of your animal
+Adoption and Collection of your animal